The Guiding Principles

 One of the principal areas of potential conflict of interest is in the use of confidential information.
 Clients conduct business with the Firm with the expectation that all information and data provided by them or related to their business they conduct with the Firm will be maintained in absolute confidence.
 For this reason all information concerning the business of the Firm’s clients and their transactions must be treated as absolutely confidential and must be confined, even within the Firm, only to those who must have such information in order for the Firm to carry out its business properly and effectively.
 The fact that rumours may be circulating, even if they are accurate, does not mean that the Firm’s confidential information has become public information and does not relieve the Firm or its Directors and Employees of the ongoing obligation to treat the information as confidential.

 No Partner or Employee is permitted to benefit or allow another person to benefit (directly or indirectly, financially or otherwise) from knowledge of confidential information whether related to financial decisions, investment evaluation systems, strategies or methods, investment decisions, investment positions, in-house research or otherwise.
-This prohibition extends to the Partners’ and Employees’ relatives, friends and business contacts as well as Relevant Persons as defined in the rules of the FSA.
+This prohibition extends to the Partners’ and Employees’ relatives, friends and business contacts as well as Relevant Persons as defined in the rules of the Financial Conduct Authority.

 The Firm’s Directors and Employees must ensure that they take particular care not to discuss confidential information with, or in the presence of, unauthorised persons, whether from within or outside the Firm.